General Terms and Conditions pertaining to XStore/eMailStor GNU/Linux Software Support Agreements, Hardware Support Agreements and standard services

 8.12 Quotes are valid for 14 days unless otherwise indicated

 8.13 Additional charges may apply, over and above quoted charges, should there be changes in circumstances as a result of 3rd parties or other factors outside of the vendor’s control

-8.14 A minimum charge of 1 hour of labour will be levied in the case where a resolution to a support request is not met by the Vendor, and the time required to arrive at this decision is longer than an hour
+8.14 A minimum charge of 1 hour of service charge will be levied in the case where a resolution to a support request is not met by the Vendor, and the time required to arrive at this decision is 1 hour or longer

 8.15 Where the Vendor sub-contracts services via an intermediary, the intermediary is responsible for payment under the above terms, irrespective of their payment arrangements with the end-user